ArnolFokam/dna-gate-backend/README.md

 ## Getting Started

 1. Clone the repository
-2. Enter the project's directory and edit the .env file as following
+2. Enter the project's directory and edit the .env file as follows
 ```
 APP_NAME=ModzyHack
 ENV=development